Tatiana fought to survive orphanage care; she shouldn’t have to fight for her future, too

 “This has not been an easy road for Tatiana who has endured prejudice from the authorities and bullying from her classmates.
 But she has won through.”

 But despite all the progress that Tatiana has made, Livia and her team know that her long-term future is not secure.
-Tatiana’s foster mum, Angela, is getting older and sadly, her husband died a year ago.
+Her foster mum, Angela, is getting older and sadly, her foster dad died two years ago.
 Angela may struggle to cope alone as Tatiana becomes a teenager and then a young woman.

 “The great danger is that Tatiana will be sent to an institution for adults with disabilities,” Livia explains, “and that would be a disaster for her.
 Without a family to love her, she would regress and completely shut down.”